 The Batu Caves in Kuala Lumpur, Malasia are the most popular Hindu shrines outside of India.
-They have a level of beauty and wonder on par with Pandora from the movie Avatar, and the macaque monkey population makes the experience truly memorable.
+They have a level of beauty and wonder on par with Pandora from Avatar, and the macaque monkey population makes the experience truly memorable.

-Batu Caves admission and layout
+Batu Caves Admission and Layout

 Macaque Monkeys Everywhere!

 As spectacular as the Batu Caves and cliffs are, what made the experience truly memorable for me were the Macaques.
 These old-world monkeys abound on the steps leading up to the temple and throughout the grounds.
-They literally bound across the heads of tourists and will abscond with your food or other possessions if you’re not careful.
+They literally bound across the heads of tourists and will abscond (leave hurriedly) with your food or other possessions if you’re not careful.